Are you looking for the best WordPress page builder plugin for your website?

 First, it includes both back-end and front-end editing to give you the best of both worlds.
 Jumping back and forth lets you take advantage of each format’s benefits.
 Unfortunately, this transition from back-end to front-end can be glitchy occasionally.

-Visual Composer also ships with 40+ elements and 60+ templates.
-All the basics are included, but if you want to add more specific elements you’ll need to extend with one of Visual Composer’s 200+ add-ons.
+It also ships with 40+ elements and 60+ templates.
+All the basics are included, but if you want to add more specific elements you’ll need to extend with one of its 200+ add-ons.

 MotoPress Page Builder is another competitively priced front-end page builder.